 3. Fraudulent Misrepresentation3.
 Fraudulent Misrepresentation

 This is the most severe type of misrepresentation.
 It only occurs when a broker has intentionally lied or made an extremely reckless statement about a property.
 For example, a broker states that a property has never had termites when it actually has, and they know it.
 Fraudulent misrepresentation also applies if a broker uses photoshop on listing photos to remove inconvenient things.
 For instance, mold and power lines.
 Intentional non-disclosure is also covered under this category.
 An example of this would be a buyer asking whether the property has termites.
 The broker informs them that the property was treated for termites a year ago.
-Leaving out the inconvenient fact that they’ve recently returned.
+They are leaving out the inconvenient fact that they’ve recently returned.

 How the Law Handles Real Estate MisrepresentationHow the Law Handles Real Estate Misrepresentation